krathalan/wtwitch/README.md

 3. [FAQ](#faq)

 ## Install
+### Arch Linux
+Install the AUR package: https://aur.archlinux.org/packages/wtwitch/

+### Any distro
-Either download the script manually or install the AUR package (coming soon).
+Download the script manually

 ## More information
 See the [man page](wtwitch.1.adoc).